-15 April 2026 · 6 min read
+Last updated 15 April 2026 · 6 min read

-How to write an evidence-backed PRD (the Cursor-for-PMs way)
+How to Write an Evidence-Backed PRD

 TL;DR

 An evidence-backed PRD has four layers.
 The bet.
 The supporting evidence.
 The challenging evidence.
 The explicit gaps.
 Every claim links to source.
-Synchronise generates this structure automatically.
+Synchronise AI generates this structure automatically.

 Why most PRDs are broken